ghiyatsalkadzim/Data_Analyst_Week_2/README.md

 ## T-Tests
 T-tests are a family of statistical procedures used to compare the means of two groups.
-They are a fundamental tool in inferential statistics, allowing you to assess whether the observed difference between two groups is likely due to random chance or reflects a true underlying difference in the population.
+They are a fundamental tool in inferential statistics, allowing to assess whether the observed difference between two groups is likely due to random chance or reflects a true underlying difference in the population.

 There are different types of t-tests depending on the characteristics of your data and the research question:
 1. Independent Samples T-test: Used to compare the means of two independent groups.